 All full time undergraduate Drew students are required to have health insurance coverage.
 Eligible students are able to purchase health insurance from University Health Plans.
 To enroll in the student insurance plan, complete the enrollment form on the University Health Plans website.
 To download a brochure, or to find out specific information about the plan, go to the website or call 1-800-437-6448.

 Students who already have health insurance may waive the student insurance.
 Students not enrolling in the school sponsored plan must provide evidence of other comparable insurance.
 To waive out of the student insurance plan, complete the waiver form on the University Health Plans website.

-Students that fail to enroll or waive the plan will automatically be billed for the student insurance plan on their fall semester tuition bill.
-Dependents can be enrolled at University Health Plans
+Students that fail to enroll or waive the plan by the deadline will automatically be billed for the student insurance plan on their tuition bill.
+All waivers and enrollments must be done each academic school year–the previous year’s enrollment status will not carry over from year to year.
+Check the insurance website for enrollment and waiver deadlines.

 *New Students Only

 For enrollment/waiver deadlines, claim forms, and instructions on filing a claim, visit the University Health Plans website.

 Only full-time students are eligible to enroll in the student plan (9+ credits for Grad/Theo students, 12+ credits for Undergraduate students).
 Matriculated students who are not currently registered, or who have requested a leave of absence, are not eligible to enroll in this plan.
 (Matriculated means that a student has been accepted into a degree granting program at Drew).